btc-vision/transaction/doc/addresses/P2WDA.md

 ### 1.1 The Traditional Dilemma

 OP_RETURN is simple but tiny: **80 bytes max** per output under standard policy.
-Anything larger forces many outputs and multiple transactions, compounding base (non-witness) bytes that weigh 4* witness bytes.
+Anything larger forces many outputs and multiple transactions, compounding base (non-witness) bytes that weigh 4× witness bytes.
 For realistic payloads ( airdrops, rich metadata), this is cost-prohibitive.

+Importantly, even if OP_RETURN size limits were completely removed, it would not solve the fundamental economic problem.
+OP_RETURN data is stored in the transaction's output section, which means every byte counts as non-witness data and incurs the full 4× weight penalty.
+A hypothetical uncapped OP_RETURN storing 800 bytes would cost 3,200 weight units, while P2WDA achieves the same data storage for only 800 weight units in the witness section.
+The economic disadvantage of OP_RETURN is architectural, not merely a policy limitation.

 Commit-reveal styles fix integrity but double touches the chain (commit tx, reveal tx) and fragment UX.